Kevin-AC/FrontendMentorChallenges/README-template.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Calculate the correct tip and total cost of the bill per person
+- Switch between viewing Daily, Weekly, and Monthly stats

 ### Screenshot